barberboy/intro-to-javascript/README.md

 Math.ceil(-1.618) // => -1
 ```

---
-- Math.floor(x): Returns the largest integer less than or equal to a number.
+- `Math.floor(x)` : Returns the largest integer less than or equal to a number.
---

 ```
 Math.floor(3.14)   // =>  3